YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Discouraged Workers
 ===================
 『Discouraged Workers』 is an indie kinetic novel produced by YGGDRASIL STUDIO.
 The game is the fifth in the Project DW series.
-It supports English / Korean, and also PC(Win/Mac/Linux/SteamOS) / Mobile(iOS/Android/BlackBerry) / OUYA / PS Vita.
+It supports both English and Korean, and is available for PC(Win/Mac/Linux/SteamOS), Mobile(iOS/Android/BlackBerry), OUYA and PS Vita.

 Introduce